Shoonkey/Shoonkey/README.md

 ### Intro

-I'm a full-stack developer with 3 years of experience, mainly focused in frontend.
+I'm a full-stack developer with around 2 years of professional experience, mainly focused in frontend.
 I got into coding around 2013, when I learned Javascript, jQuery, ProcessingJS; since then, I have mostly worked with Javascript technologies to build websites full-stack with NodeJS and some of its related frameworks (more details on this a bit ahead).

 My portfolio and a bunch of my projects are open-source, shared here on Github!

+> PS: I've recently gotten into Angular and .NET Core and they're really nice!

 ### Experience and stack